 The City of Lincoln Watershed Management Division is offering a rebate of up to $2000 to Lincoln property owners for approved rainscaping projects.
 The program reimburses participants for 50 percent of qualifying expenses related to these projects.
 The goal of this program is to improve water quality, reduce runoff, and facilitate infiltration.
 Participants may do the work themselves or hire an approved professional.

-Funding for this program is provided by the Nebraska Department of Environmental Quality, the Lower Platter South Natural Resources District and the City of Lincoln.
+Funding for this program is provided by the Nebraska Department of Environmental Quality, the Lower Platte South Natural Resources District and the City of Lincoln.

 What are rainscapes?